 Why choose Mediation?

-Separation and divorce are challenging experiences.
-These events can be costly financially, mentally, and emotionally for each party and their family members.
-Mediation focuses on negotiation, conflict resolution, and healing.
+Conflict is challenging.
+These events can be costly financially, mentally, and emotionally for each everyone involved.
+Mediation focuses on negotiation, conflict resolution, and and times, healing.
 It helps set the stage for future discussions and planning.

-Mediation can apply whether or not the couple is used to resolving conflict in a peaceful way.
 Mediators demonstrate solid conflict resolution skills.
-Other professionals may be included in the discussions including financial planners, attorneys, counselors, child specialists, and mental health professionals.
+Other professionals may be included in the discussions including attorneys, financial specialists, valuation specialists, and others.

 How does Mediation work?

-A divorce mediator works to bring balance and agreeable solutions to both parties involved.
+A mediator works to bring balance and agreeable solutions to both parties involved.
 Instead of one party “winning” or dominating the other, both parties have an equal voice.
 The mediator is an unbiased professional who helps each person explore options and potential next steps.
 A mediator works towards workable solutions for all and provides guidance to disputants about how the court might look at their dispute.

 Am I a good candidate for Mediation?